pauldotknopf/blue-ribbon/README.md

 I declined their new quote because it was more than what Blue Ribbon was offering, $753.90.

-I called Blue Ribbon on Jun 2nd to schedule a time to repair the window, which would Jun 3rd.
+I called Blue Ribbon on Jun 2nd to schedule a time to repair the window, which was Jun 3rd.

 # Date of the repair